-The 2018 Farmland Access & Transfer Conference was made possible by all of our wonderful speakers and our generous sponsors: American Farmland Trust, Maine Harvest Credit Union, Department of Agriculture Conservation & Forestry, Legal Food Hub, Maine Organic Farmers and Gardeners, Cultivating Community, Cooperative Development Institute, Paris Farmers Union, and Food Solutions New England.
+The 2018 Farmland Access & Transfer Conference was made possible by all of our wonderful presenters and our generous sponsors: American Farmland Trust, Maine Harvest Credit Union, Department of Agriculture Conservation & Forestry, Legal Food Hub, Maine Organic Farmers and Gardeners, Cultivating Community, Cooperative Development Institute, Paris Farmers Union, and Food Solutions New England.

 If you attended the conference and would like to provide feedback, please take a minute to take an online evaluation.
-We’re already looking forward to planning next year’s conference; your feedback about what you liked, what you didn’t, and what we can do better is important to us, and will inform next year’s planning efforts.
+We’re already looking forward to planning next year’s conference; your feedback about what you liked, what you didn’t, and what we can do better is important to us and will inform next year’s planning efforts.

 Here’s what attendees are saying about the conference: